 The Bald Man & The Journey to Kindness

-I am a Washington DC based entrepreneur and a world traveler who grew up all around the world, spent his early childhood in Libya and 50 miles south of the Afghanistan/Pakistan border, teenage years in California and his adult life in Washington DC and Virginia.
+I am a Washington DC based entrepreneur and a world traveler who grew up all around the world.
+I spent my early childhood in Libya and then moved 6,000 miles east to the south of the Afghanistan/Pakistan border.
+I then came to Los Angeles in my early teens as a political asylee escaping the chaos and conflicts of political instability and spent my teenage years in California.
+Not sure how I ended up in DC but my adult life found a temporary home in Washington DC and Virginia, while traveling all over the world.

 I was born in Tripoli, Libya and then traveled through many countries and continents as a child.
 My surroundings were consistently evolving and eagerness to learn more about the new surroundings kept me intrigued about what's next.
 I grew up in many conflict-ridden places.
 When the conflict wasn't on the ground it was on my mind.
 As I grew up, I became a survivor in every sense of the word.
 As I met others, I felt maybe people will find some healing through my story.
 I also realized, their stories were healing me.